TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-10-29-whatsapp-most-popular-internet-app-in-zimbabwe.md

 </figcaption>
 </figure>

-People are now more widely connected, but even access to this connectedness is grossly unequal across the world.
+People are now more widely connected but even access to this connectedness is grossly unequal across the world.

 Facebook's starting mission was, "to give people the power to build community and bring the world closer together."

 In 2017, that mission statement was updated to:

-### "To Give people the power to build community and bring the world closer together."
+### "To give people the power to build community and bring the world closer together."

 ![Mark Zuckerberg and his connectivity brain trust (from left): Hamid Hemmati, Andy Cox, and Yael Maguire.
 ART STREIBER](https://www.wired.com/wp-content/uploads/2016/01/fb_15-group2.jpg)